 Burundi's Ministry of National Solidarity, Human Rights, and Gender is responsible for defending and expanding women's rights.
 Several domestic and international non-governmental organizations also monitor and work to increase women's participation in politics, the peace process, and community building.
-Despite these initiatives and positive trends in women's share of decision-making, a lack of education tends to limit many women's influence.
+Despite these initiatives and positive trends in women's share of decision-making, a lack of education tends to limit many women's influence domestic duties rather than receiving an education (see Learning and Knowledge).
+As of 2022, roughly 38% of boys enroll in upper secondary school, 46% of girls do.
+While their access to education has improved, girls are still less likely to enroll in tertiary education than boys.
+Reasons for this disparity include the cultural preference for educating sons; high educational costs; public safety concerns especially during times of instability; and the fact that many Burundians marry and/or procreate at a relatively young age (see Learning and Knowledge and Family and Kinship).